-I love the sound of the green bowls that my favourite cafe serves for lunch.
+I love the sound of the green bowls my favourite cafe serves for lunch.

 So here is my simple take on the green bowl.
 With just 2 green veg.

 And the most delicious, creamy nut based sauce.
 All finished with the crunch of roasted macadamias.

 I could eat this all day, every day.

 If you don’t have broccolini (also called baby broccoli or sprouting broccoli) just substitute regular broc.